-The Borough boasts of heritage of local, regional, national and international significance.
+The Borough boasts heritage of local, regional, national and international significance.

 Newstead Abbey, home of Lord Byron, is perhaps the Borough's most famous landmark.
 Other less well known but equally important assets include Papplewick Pumping Station and Bestwood Winding Engine.
-The Borough is the birthplace of William Lee, inventor of the mechanised stocking frame in Calverton in 1598; of Lord Ralph Cromwell, Treasurer of England & Chamberlain of the Household in the 15th century; and of Thomas Hawkesley, who designed and built Britain's first high pressure constant supply water system, preventing the deaths of countless millions of people around the world.
+The Borough is the birthplace of William Lee, inventor of the mechanised stocking frame in Calverton in 1589; of Richard Parkes Bonington, the renowned 19th century landscape artist; and of Thomas Hawkesley, who designed and built Britain's first high pressure constant supply water system, preventing the deaths of countless millions of people around the world.